codefionn/feder/README.md

 Requires: javac, java, jar.
 The compiler does also require a C compiler available in the PATH environment variable.
 The default one is 'cc'.
 You can change the used compiler program with the option '--toolchain [compiler]'.
-If you want to use the compiler of MS Visual Studio also pass the '--usewincl' option to the program (If you want to use clang: Install clang and put the bin directory in path variable, then use the --toolchain option to change the used compiler).
+If you want to use the compiler of MS Visual Studio also pass the '--usewinop option to the program (If you want to use clang: Install clang and put the bin directory in path variable, then use the --toolchain option to change the used compiler).